Philip Rivers is now a semifinalist for the Pro Football Hall of Fame.

 Brees ranks second all-time with 80,358 passing yards and 571 touchdown passes.

 Drafted by the Chargers in 1994, Harrison spent nine seasons with the team and was a Pro Bowl selection twice during his tenure.
 A two-time Super Bowl champion later in his career and two-time First-Team All-Pro, he helped set the modern standard for safeties across the league.
-He will go into the Chargers Hall of Fame on Thursday.
+He went into the Chargers Hall of Fame last month.